Aaquibzy/flop-poui-verifier/README.md

-With adversarial miners saving ~50% of compute cost by cheating, the sweep finds that **5% spot-checking + an 8x slash multiplier** is the cheapest tested configuration that stays economically secure — meaning only ~9% of total network compute needs to be redundantly verified to deter cheating, rather than something much larger.
+With adversarial miners saving ~50% of compute cost by cheating, the sweep finds that **5% spot-checking + an 8x slash multiplier** is the cheapest tested configuration that stays economically secure; meaning only ~9% of total network compute needs to be redundantly verified to deter cheating, rather than something much larger.
 That's the kind of concrete number a real network parameter choice needs, instead of